Facts of the Trip

 The trek to Everest Base Camp officially starts from Lukla airport after flying from Kathmandu or Ramechhap airport.
 The trekking route follows the lush green forests, crosses fast-flowing rivers on suspension bridges adorned with prayer flags, and meanders through the Sherpa villages of Phakding, Namche Bazaar, Tengboche, Dingboche, and Lobuche before finally reaching Gorak Shep, the last stop before EBC.

-On the second day of trekking, we reach Namche Bazaar, a bustling town known as the gateway to the high Himalayas, which is an important acclimatization stop.
+On the second day of trekking, we reach Namche Bazaar, a bustling town known as the gateway to the high Himalayas, an important acclimatization stop.
 Here, trekkers can explore the local markets and visit the Sherpa Museum, offering insights into the Sherpa culture and the history of mountaineering in the region.

 The trekking to Everest Base Camp also offers a spiritual experience, with Tengboche Monastery being one of the trek’s highlights.
-As you walk along the path, the echoes of chants from the monasteries, the chimes of the prayer bells, and the sight of prayer flags flapping in the wind add tranquility to the journey.
+As you walk along the path, the echoes of chants from the monasteries, the chimes of the prayer bells, and the sight of prayer flags flapping in the wind add tranquillity to the journey.

 The most influential segment of the trek is the final ascent to Everest Base Camp Trek from Gorak Shep.
-The sight of the Khumbu Icefall, and the knowledge that you’re standing at the base of the world’s tallest peak, evokes a sense of accomplishment that’s hard to match.
+The sight of the Khumbu Icefall and the knowledge that you’re standing at the base of the world’s tallest peak evokes a sense of accomplishment that’s hard to match.

 Before descending, many trekkers climb Kala Patthar (5,545 meters), a small peak offering unobstructed views of Everest and the surrounding Himalayan giants.